KatarinaDraganovCsordas/Simple-projects-JavaScript/Todo-app/README.md

 ## Usage:

-* Adding a Task:
+1. Adding a Task:
--Click the "Add Task" button to open the task form.
+* Click the "Add Task" button to open the task form.
--Fill in the required fields (title, date, description).
+*  Fill in the required fields (title, date, description).
--Click the "Add Task" button to save the task.
+* Click the "Add Task" button to save the task.

-* Editing a Task:
+2. Editing a Task:
--Click the "Edit" button next to the task you want to edit.
+* Click the "Edit" button next to the task you want to edit.
--Modify the task details in the input fields.
+* Modify the task details in the input fields.
--Click the "Update Task" button to save the changes.
+* Click the "Update Task" button to save the changes.

-* Deleting a Task:
+3. Deleting a Task:
--Click the "Delete" button next to the task you want to remove.
+* Click the "Delete" button next to the task you want to remove.
--Closing the Task Form:
+* Closing the Task Form:

 You can close the task form by clicking the "Close" button.
 If there are unsaved changes, a confirmation dialog will appear to prevent accidental data loss.